wilsonliaows/docs/connectors/oracle/select.md

 *Select rows action*

 ### Table
 First, select a table to work with.
-This can be done either by selecting a table from the pick list, or toggle the input to text mode and type the full table name.
+This can be done either by selecting a table from the pick list, or toggling the input to text mode and typing the full table name.

 ### WHERE condition
 Next, provide a `WHERE` condition to filter rows.
 This condition can be as simple as filtering a single record by it's `ID`.